Montana Management

 Montana Management is a trust fund once owned by Saddam Hussein.
 It has a 2% holding in the Lagardère Group; however all its holdings are frozen.

-Not coincidentally, "Montana Management Company" was also the name of a money-laundering front company controlled by fictional drug lord Tony Montana (Al Pacino) in the 1983 film Scarface.
+The name was lifted from the money-laundering front company controlled by fictional drug lord Tony Montana (Al Pacino) in the 1983 film Scarface.
 Saddam and his sons Uday Hussein and Qusay Hussein were allegedly big fans of the film.